dougalcom/otp-tool/README.md

-This software will encrypt or decrypt a text message.\nThis software utilizes an encryption technique that, if used properly, cannot be cracked.
+This software will encrypt or decrypt a text message.
+This software utilizes an encryption technique that, if used properly, cannot be cracked.
 Use Guide:
 - The message and the key may only contain letters, numbers, spaces, periods, exclaimation marks, and question marks.
 - The key must be at least as long as the message.